Al Mada is one of the largest private investment funds operating on the pan-African scene.

-Most of the companies of which it is a shareholder, whether in financial services, insurance, mining, building materials, earthmoving equipment or vehicle dealership are already active in several countries on the continent, and this pan-African presence is set to grow at a steady pace in the next few years.
+Most of the companies of which it is a shareholder, whether in financial services, insurance, Venture Capital, mining, building materials, earthmoving equipment or vehicle dealership are already active in several countries on the continent.

-Another major characteristic of Al Mada’s identity is its decision to invest long-term in structural business sectors, to foster the emergence of a modern economy and to improve people’s living standards.
+Major characteristic of Al Mada’s identity is its decision to invest long-term in structural business sectors that require a high level of capital intensity, to foster the emergence of a modern economy and to improve people’s living standards.

-With a view to long-term development, Al Mada already operates with in seven sectors identified as generating socio-economic progress.
+With a view to long-term development, Al Mada already operates with in eight sectors identified as generating socio-economic progress.

 - Financial services

 With its dedicated €100 million Venture Capital fund, the largest with 100% African capital, Al Mada identifies and brings to maturity the startups that are creating the Africa of tomorrow.

 Meeting the highest standards and CSR norms, Al Mada brings together expertise, culturally diverse teams and diversified partners to serve projects that benefit their environment.